-My name is Charlotte Abley and I'm Assistant Head of Lower/Middle School.
+My name is Charlotte Abley and I'm Deputy Head with responsibility for leading Lower Middle School.

 The Early Years Foundation Stage at Watling View School is made up of two classes, Buttercups and Daisies.
 Teaching and learning is delivered following the Early Years Foundation Curriculum, which is divided into Prime and Specific areas of learning.
 Prime Areas include: Communication & Language, PSED (Personal Social and Emotional Development) & Physical Development.
 Specific Areas include: Literacy, Maths, Understanding the World & Expressive Arts & Design.
 A different topic is focused on each half term and these are taken from a cycle in order to prevent repetition for the pupils.